Emre-Akgul/Fantasy-Premier-League-Recommender-System/README.md

 2. **Installation**: Clone this repo and install dependencies with `pip install -r requirements.txt`.
 3. **Usage**: Execute the main script to generate your optimized team.
 Adjust parameters as needed.

-## Data Source
-Data from the official Fantasy Premier League website, preprocessed for model compatibility.

 ## Contributing
 Contributions are welcome.
 Please fork the repo and submit a pull request with your changes.